-The Regulatory Division shall ensure the group has provided written approval of the hospital's/school's/library's governing body to raise proceeds on the school's/hospital's/library's behalf.
+5. The Regulatory Division must ensure the group has provided written approval of the hospital's/school's/library's governing body to raise proceeds on the school's/hospital's/library's behalf.

-- The Regulatory Division shall review the group's proposed use of gaming proceeds to ensure it complies to the criteria listed in Standard 3 above. - In determining eligibility under Subsection c) of this policy, the Regulatory Division shall ensure the applicant group's objects are provincial or regional in scope and that the group has provided written testimonials from at least two unrelated arms-length organizations acknowledging that they have received funds from the applicant group in support of their charitable programs or services.
+- 6. The Regulatory Division must review the group's proposed use of gaming proceeds to ensure it complies with the criteria listed in Standard 3 above. - 7.
+In determining eligibility under Subsection c) of this policy, the Regulatory Division must ensure the applicant group's objects are provincial or regional in scope and that the group has provided written testimonials from at least two unrelated arms-length organizations acknowledging that they have received funds from the applicant group in support of their charitable programs or services.

-Original signed by NORM PETERSON DATE ISSUED: AUTHORITY: March 14, 2004
+Original signed by DATE ISSUED: March 14, 2004 AUTHORITY: NORM PETERSON